Bitotetpk20/LocalServerDrop/README.md

 2. Run as administrator (for proper installation)
 3. Follow the setup wizard
 4. Launch from Start Menu or desktop shortcut

+> [!TIP]
+> Run the installer as administrator to ensure proper installation and avoid permission issues.

 ### Running with Node.js runtime (No installation)